-The Edible Butter Candle Is Viral — and Butter Is 8,000 Years of Pastoral History
+The Edible Butter Candle Goes Viral — and the Butter Behind It Is 8,000 Years of History

 What's happening